-Croatia: Six companies interested in oil concessions in Adriatic Sea10.
-November 2014. / SEE Energy News
+Croatia: Six companies interested in oil concessions in Adriatic Sea, SEE Energy News

 Six companies applied for the tender for the oil and gas exploration and exploitation in the Croatian Adriatic Sea and they have expressed their interest for a total of 15 exploration areas, reported Economy Minister Ivan Vrdoljak.